-Currently, all major French public University or Regional Children's Clinics, as well as private Children's Clinics employ doctors advocating, prescribing and performing IGM practices, e.g.
+Currently, all major French public University or Regional Children's Clinics, including, but not limited to the government-appointed "Reference centres for rare diseases of sex development", employ doctors advocating, prescribing and perpetrating IGM practices (for examples, see p.
+21-23).